 - Local voluntary groups within the Mental Health and Wellbeing sector

 - Private counsellors that would be happy to offer an hour or two at a reduced rate

 If this feels like something you could be a part of please contact us using the contact form below.

-We are looking for volunteers, particularly those that would like to co-facilitate groups.
 Please email us using the form below if you are interested.

 We thank all our Volunteers from the bottom of our hearts!